pablomarle/networkblocks/README.md

 7. **IPAM**: manage you IP address space.
 8. **Autoprovisioning**: build network devices using standards defined in config management.

+## Demo

+You can see a working demo at: https://blocks.networkmaps.org
+- User: readonly@networkmaps.org
+- Password: Password123$

 ## Current status

 I am in the early stages of development.

-You can see a working demo at: https://blocks.networkmaps.org User: readonly@networkmaps.org, Password: Password123$ Are you interested in this project?
+Are you interested in this project?
 Let me know at: pablo@networkmaps.org